FH-Potsdam/docker-node-proof-of-concept/README.md

 # docker ps
 # to see the output run
 docker logs [CONTAINER ID]

-# see the package.json scripts how they are used in this project
 ```

 open: [localhost:61428](http://localhost:61428) to see the express app.